 The '93 Boat

 We saw this boat for sale, and since we found out a bit of the history surrounding it, we couldn't resist buying it and doing a bit of renovation.
-As far as we have been able to find out, he boat was one of only a few built for - and won the 1993 world rodeo championships on the Ocoee, Tenessee (it was still called rodeo back in those days!).
-In 1999 it was bought from Back Country Ski and Sport in Blacksburg, VA by a paddler who subsequently sold it to us.
+The boat was designed and built by Peter Orton of Great Britain, who paddled it to victory in the 1993 world rodeo championships on the Ocoee, Tenessee (it was still called rodeo back in those days!).
+Steve Block, again from the UK also competed on the Ocoee in a version of this boat.
+Both these boats were sold in the US shortly after the championships.
+In 1999 this one was bought from Back Country Ski and Sport in Blacksburg, VA by a paddler who subsequently sold it to us.

 Internal fittings